qgis/QGIS-Documentation/docs/training_manual/vector_analysis/reproject_transform.rst

 #.
 Navigate to :file:`exercise_data/` and specify the name of the new
    layer as :file:`buildings_reprojected.shp`.
 #.
 Change the value of the :guilabel:`CRS`.
-   Only the recent CRSs used will be shown in the drop down menu.
+   Only the recent CRSs used will be shown in the drop-down menu.
-   Click on the |setProjection| :sup:`Select projection` button next to the dropdown menu.
+   Click on the |setProjection| :sup:`Select projection` button next to the drop-down menu.
 #.
 The :guilabel:`Coordinate Reference System Selector` dialog will
    appear.
    In its :guilabel:`Filter` field, search for ``34S``.